-The counter areas around the sink are of high-pressure laminates and can be cleaned with soap and water, or you can use a common solvent on tough spots.
+The counter areas around the sink are of a high-pressure laminate or Corian and can be cleaned with soap and water, or you can use a common solvent on tough spots.
 Be sure no abrasive cleaner is used, as there is the possibility it could scratch the surface.
 A protective pad should always be placed under hot utensils.